-Character: Public four-year institution with eight degree-granting schools and nearly 140 academic programs
+Character: Public four-year institution with eight degree-granting schools and over 140 academic programs

 Enrollment: Nearly 28,000 total enrollment; 66% undergraduate and 34% graduate

 Student life: 325+ student clubs

-Growth: In less than one decade (2007–2016), a total of approximately 3.5 million new or renovated square feet and more than $1 billion in development will have been added to campus.
+Growth: In one decade (2007–2017), a total of approximately four million new or renovated square feet and more than $1 billion in development have been added to campus.

 Average class size: 40% of undergraduate classes have fewer than 30 students, and 76% have fewer than 50 students.

 Student-faculty ratio: 23:1

 Student success: UT Dallas graduates are highly recruited by leading local and national companies and receive prestigious graduate fellowships, scholarships, and advanced research opportunities.
-Eighty-eight percent of the 2014–2015 graduating class reported employment or continuing education upon graduation.
-More than 650 employers hired UT Dallas graduates last year, and graduate and undergraduate students participate in more than 6,000 internships each year.
+More than 400 employers hired UT Dallas graduates last year, and graduate and undergraduate students participate in more than 6,000 internships each year.

 Points of pride